 • Food Services.
 Represented administrative agent under $60MM credit facility to food services vendor.
 Matter involved disposition of substantially all assets of company through 11 simultaneous secured party sale transactions under Article 9.

 • Senior Living Facility.
-Represented administrative agent under $150MM credit facility to senior living business in Florida impacted by COVID-19.
+Represented administrative agent under $150MM credit facility to senior living business in Florida.
 Matter involved complex inter-lender dynamics and challenging negotiations to achieve consensual result.

 • International Call Center.
 Represented administrative agent under $750MM syndicated credit facilities to multi-national call center.
-Matter involved complex inter-lender governance issues and an emergency priming liquidity facility necessitated by COVID-19.
+Matter involved complex inter-lender governance issues and an emergency priming liquidity facility.

 • Fitness Franchisor.
-Represented administrative agent under $75MM credit facility in connection with potential sale and/or wind-down of fitness franchise impacted by COVID-19.
+Represented administrative agent under $75MM credit facility in connection with potential sale and/or wind-down of fitness franchise.

 • Pharmaceutical Company.
 Represented administrative agent in $65MM club deal to pharmaceutical company.
 Representation involved preservation of intellectual property licenses in connection with an Article 9 secured party sale transaction.

 • Tool manufacturer.
-Represented lender in $25MM single-bank deal to tool/equipment manufacturer.
+Represented lender in $25MM loan to tool/equipment manufacturer.
 Representation involved company-side corporate governance dispute and intellectual property issues.

 Notable